COMET

 Using Repeated Cross-Section Data

-Return to the DID model for a bit,
+Let’s return to the DID model for a bit.

 \[ ATET = \left( \mathbb{E}[Y_{i} \mid G_{i} = 1, T_{i} = 1] - \mathbb{E}[Y_{i} \mid G_{i} = 1, T_{i} = 0] \right) - \left( \mathbb{E}[Y_{i} \mid G_{i} = 0, T_{i} = 1] - \mathbb{E}[Y_{i} \mid G_{i} = 0, T_{i} = 0] \right). \]

-Nothing in this equation indicates that the individuals at \(T = 1\) has to be the same as the individuals at \(T = 0\).
+Nothing in this equation indicates that the individuals at \(T = 1\) have to be the same as the individuals at \(T = 0\).
 The implication is that it is possible to do DID with repeated cross-section data.
-Recap, repeated cross-section data is simply data where you have collected data from samples in multiple periods, but the sample in each period is a different sample.
-Unlike panel data, while you have a time index in the data there are no longitudinal observations at the unit level.
+Recall that repeated cross-section data is simply data where you have collected data from samples in multiple periods, but the sample in each period is a different sample.
+Unlike panel data, where you have a time index in the data, there are no longitudinal observations at the unit level.

 Generating Repeated Cross-Section Data